zhaominyiz/RFDA-PyTorch/README.md

 # Open Source Scheduler

-1 Release RF and DSTA core code within one month after camera ready
+1 Release RF and DSTA core code within one month after camera ready [Done]

-2 Release train code (you know, in a mass )
+2 Release train code (you know, in a mass ) [TBD]

 Feel free to contact me if you have any problems! zhaomy20@fudan.edu.cn